iegomez/lds/README.md

 ### Data

-The data to be sent may be presented as a hex string representation of the raw bytes, or using our encoding method (which then needs to be decoded accordingly at `lora-app-server`).
+The data to be sent may be presented as a hex string representation of the raw bytes, using a JS object and a decoding function to extract a bytes array from it, or using our encoding method (which then needs to be decoded accordingly at `lora-app-server`).
 As a reference, this is how we encode our data:

 ```go
 func GenerateFloat(originalFloat, maxValue float32, numBytes int32) []byte {